purpleposeidon/1/README.md

     * Ignore it: the std process might never start reading -- Ah!
 No!
 This is fine!
 Select is as good as a read for signalling purposes.
     * Signal on it: the std process will get a spurious wakeup.
 This is fine for epoll because it specifies that it can happen, but it might be bad for select().

+# Other Work
+Arcan?
+[I know there's at least 2 other projects, but I forget their names.]